 We are a leading global manufacturer, marketer and distributor of high performance coatings systems.
-Based on recent market information, we generate approximately 90% of our revenue in markets where we hold the #1 or #2 global market position, including the #1 position in our core automotive refinish end-market with approximately a 25% global market share.
 We have over a 150-year heritage in the coatings industry and are known for manufacturing high-quality products with well-recognized brands supported by market-leading technology and customer service.
 Over the course of our history we have remained at the forefront of our industry by continually developing innovative coatings technologies designed to enhance the performance and appearance of our customers' products, while improving their productivity and profitability.

-Our diverse global footprint of 46 manufacturing facilities, four technology centers, 47 customer training centers and more than 13,000 employees allows us to meet the needs of customers in over 130 countries.
+Our diverse global footprint of 49 manufacturing facilities, four technology centers, 47 customer training centers and more than 13,300 employees allows us to meet the needs of customers in over 130 countries.
 We serve our customer base through an extensive sales force and technical support organization, as well as through approximately 4,000 independent, locally-based distributors.
 Our scale and strong local presence are critical to our success, allowing us to leverage our technology portfolio and customer relationships globally while meeting customer demands locally.

 We operate our business in two operating segments, Performance Coatings and Transportation Coatings, serving four end-markets globally as highlighted below.
-See further discussion in Note 24 to our consolidated financial statements included elsewhere in this Annual Report on Form 10-K.
+See the reconciliation and further discussion of Adjusted EBITDA to the closest U.S. GAAP numbers in Item 7 and Note 23 to our consolidated financial statements included elsewhere in this Annual Report on Form 10-K.

-Table above reflects numbers for the year ended December 31, 2016.
+Table above reflects numbers for the year ended December 31, 2017.
 Adjusted EBITDA Margin is calculated as Adjusted EBITDA divided by Net Sales.

-Net sales for our four end-markets and four regions for the year ended December 31, 2016 are highlighted below:
+Net sales for our four end-markets and four regions for the year ended December 31, 2017 are highlighted below: